xonsh/xonsh/docs/tutorial.rst

 Advanced String Literals
 ========================

-For fine control of envvar substitutions, brace substitutions and backslash escapes there are extended list of literals:
+For the fine control of environment variables (envvar) substitutions, brace substitutions and backslash escapes there are extended list of literals:

 - ``""`` - regular string: backslash escapes.
 Envvar substitutions in subprocess-mode.